octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-#### Left join / right join statement

 If you would like to perform a "left join" or "right join" instead of an "inner join", use the `leftJoin` or `rightJoin` method.
-The `leftJoin` and `rightJoin` methods have the same signature as the `join` method:
+The `leftJoin` and `rightJoin` methods have the same signature as the `join` method.

 ```php
 $users = Db::table('users')